kevinzhuang01/srp_2025/_profiles/abdulmumeedrashidi.md

   take courses in data science and artificial intelligence.
 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science
+motivation: My name is Abdul Mumeed Rashidi, and I am a first-generation college student studying computer science at Phoenix College.
+As an immigrant with limited resources, I developed a passion for computers and artificial intelligence.
+I have always been curious about how AI can be used to solve the challenges of today and tomorrow, not only in my community but also around the world.
+For example, AI can improve healthcare access by helping doctors detect diseases earlier through medical image analysis, and by predicting patient risks for conditions such as diabetes or heart disease so that preventive care can be provided before problems become critical.
+  The Sustainable Research Pathways program will give me the opportunity to work with a diverse team of people and scientists, allowing me to gain real-world knowledge and access to research that I cannot experience in my current environment.
+Through the NAIRR program, I hope to gain hands-on experience in AI research, strengthen my technical skills, and prepare myself for future opportunities such as research internships and transferring to a four-year university.
+Most importantly, I want to use this experience to give back to others with limited opportunities and resources by sharing what I learn and encouraging students in my community to pursue science and technology.
 ---

 ## Academic Interests